-This is the first edition of Hope for the Hopeless, where we will take a look at all of the teams in the league that finished under .500, and examine what their fans can be optimistic about after a disappointing 2012 season.
-FIrst up: the Houston Astros.
+This is the first edition of Hope for the Hopeless, where we will take a look at the first ten teams in the league eliminated from playoff contention, and examine what their fans can be optimistic about after a disappointing 2013 season.
+First up: the Houston Astros.

 It's OK Astros fans: it'll all be over season.
 The "it" I'm referring to here isn't the 2013 season (which does end soon), but instead Houston's run of futility over the last three seasons.
 After losing 106 games in 2011, 107 games in 2012, and probably somewhere around that many once 2013 is over, I can definitely understand the apathy and rage that Astros fans are feeling.

 But as I outlined in this morning's Post-Mortem, there's hope for the Astros.
 Up the middle talent is typically the best core of a winning team, and Houston's got three good players in those positions: Jason Castro, Jonathan Villar, and Jose Altuve (2013 struggles not withstanding).
 When you add AAA center fielder George Springer (who may not stay in center field once he gets to the majors) to the mix, Houston's got everything they need to form a winning combination of up the middle talent in the future.